Clean Air funding awards

 Awardees: University of Exeter, University of Manchester

-This project will develop a framework in which data on concentrations of air pollution can be combined with human activity and health data.
-The aim of the project is to develop a modelling framework to integrate ambient and indoor concentrations with human activity to estimate personal exposures to air pollution for use in future health impact analysis and other applications.
-The personal exposure model developed here, for the UK, will be based on a theoretical modelling framework for estimating personal exposures stochastically with full integration of the uncertainties inherent in the process.
-The framework will allow these uncertainties to be propagated into final estimates of personal exposures, in a form that is suitable for further integration into assessment of health effects and the effects of interventions.
+This project developed a framework in which data on concentrations of air pollution can be combined with human activity and health data.
+The aim of the project was to develop a modelling framework to integrate ambient and indoor concentrations with human activity to estimate personal exposures to air pollution for use in future health impact analysis and other applications.

 Featured